betterscientificsoftware/bssw.io/CuratedContent/TechnicalDebtInPractice.md

 Even a smaller interest payment integrated over a long period of time can result in a huge cumulative cost to the project.
 --->

+### Insights and Guidance on the Management of Technical Debt

-Some of the more interesting (and non-obvious) arguments the authors make about technical debt in this book include:
+Some of the more interesting (and non-obvious) arguments and insights the authors make about technical debt in this book include:

 * **The accumulation of some technical debt is actually beneficial** in that it allows projects to go faster and get to market before competitors.
 (This is *deliberate* and *prudent* technical debt.)
 * **All software projects constantly and naturally accumulate technical debt.** (This can either be *deliberate* or *inadvertent*, *prudent* or *reckless*.
 For example, [*Emergent Design*](https://en.wikipedia.org/wiki/Emergent_design#Emergent_design_in_agile_software_development) naturally creates some architectural/design debt as new features are added and the architecture and design must be constantly refactored to match.)